Coming in v1.0

 - Standard interactions on the card — reply, repost, like, bookmark, share as image — without the engagement-bar density of the timeline

-- An opt-in mode, not the default.
+- Opt-in, not the default.
 Most users will live in the timeline.
 Postcard mode is for the moments when you want a different pace.

 On the way

 Postcard mode is on the v1.0 roadmap.
 It exists for a different mood of reading — slower, more considered, less scrollable.
-It is mentioned here because it is part of what Lanai is, not yet because it ships today.
+We mention it here because it’s part of what Lanai is.
+Not because it ships today.